VCurry20/-pands-problem-sheet/README.md

 print ( "Your phrase revert and missing every second letter is: " + (phrase[::-2]))
 ```

 This code asks the user for an input - example " The quick brown fox jumps over the lazy dog." .
 The program reverts this input and returns the sentence missing every second letter - example output ".o zletrv pu o wr cu h".
+This program uses slicing.

 References: